 Generally 360 wavers should aim to wear their durags for about 20-60 minutes before taking them off to see the best results from the compression.
 I found that the poly-satin mix rags can get a quickly compress the hair after about 10-15 minutes of wearing, and an even better compression can be achieved if left on for a full 60 minutes.

 To any beginning waver looking for a good du-rag that will give them the best results for their waves, I highly recommend this type.
-I will have these available to order from our shop page very soon.
-Sign up for email update to be alerted on the day they become available.
+I have these available to order in various colors such as Royal Blue, Silver with black stitching, Baby blue, Turquoise, Navy Blue, Black, Burgundy, Bronz, and a few other silky colors.

 Mesh Polyester Du-rags